Uploaded image for project: 'JDK'

 Description

-And remove any API elements that reference the above classes and interfaces, including any remaining methods and fields in:
+• Any remaining API elements that reference the above classes and interfaces, including methods and fields in:

 Testing

 Any tests which rely on the Applet API will need to be updated, disabled, or removed.
-For jtreg-based tests in the JDK repo this work is already almost complete.
-This mainly covers tests that 'incidentally' use the API for convenience, as very few explicitly test the API.
+For jtreg-based tests in the main-line JDK repository, this work is almost complete.
+Most such tests merely use the Applet API for convenience; few of them explicitly test the API.

 Risks and Assumptions

-Code that still uses the Applet API will either stay on older releases, or will migrate to some other API.
-In cases where Applet is principally used as a Container UI component, AWT provides several alternative options.
-As in the case of applet tests using the jtreg test harness https://openjdk.org/projects/code-tools/jtreg/intro.html, they can be migrated to main programs.
+• Code that still uses the Applet API will either stay on older releases or will migrate to some other API.
+In cases where the Applet class serves as a user-interface container component, the AWT API provides several alternatives.

 prr Philip Race